vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     @../imstats.sql
     </copy>
     ````
-    We observe that , when index is available on the filter column of the query, the optimizer chose INDEX SCAN over INMEMORY FULL TABLE SCAN.
+    We observe that , when index is available on the filter column of the query, the optimizer chose INDEX RANGE SCAN over INMEMORY FULL TABLE SCAN.
+In a POC, it is possible not get the expected improvements from InMemory if all the queries are well tuned and indexes.

 7. Analytical queries have more than one equality WHERE clause predicate.
 What happens when there are multiple single column predicates on a table?
 Traditionally you would create a multi-column index.
 Can storage indexes compete with that?